Fear of missing out: Social media

 Fear of missing out has a positive correlation with higher levels of social media usage.
 Social media connects individuals and showcases the lives of others at their peak.
 This gives people the fear of missing out when they feel like others on social media are taking part in positive life experiences that they personally are not also experiencing.
 This fear of missing out related to social media has symptoms including anxiety, loneliness, and a feeling of inadequacy compared to others.
 Self-esteem plays a key role in the levels a person feels when experiencing the fear of missing out, as their self worth is influenced by people they observe on social media.
 There are two types of anxiety; one related to genetics that is permanent, and one that is temporary.
 The temporary state of anxiety is the one that is more relevant to the fear of missing out, and is directly related to the individual looking at social media sites for a short period of time.
 This anxiety is caused by a loss of feeling of belonging through the concept of social exclusion.
 FOMO-sufferers may increasingly seek access to others' social lives, and consume an escalating amount of real-time information.
 A survey in 2012 indicated that 83% of respondents said that there is information overload in regards that there is too much to watch and read.
 Constant information that is available to people through social media causes the fear of missing out as people feel worse about themselves for not staying up to date with relevant information.
-Social media shows just exactly what people are missing out on in real time including events like parties, opportunities, and other events leading for people to fear missing out on other related future events.
+Social media shows just exactly what people are missing out on in real time including events like parties, opportunities, and other events leading people to fear missing out on other related future events.
 Another survey indicates that almost 40% of people from ages 12 through 67 indicate that social media has led to a higher feeling of the fear of missing out.
-Millennials are the most affected by the fear of missing out, the highest proportion compared to other generations and this is due to the prominence of social media for the generation.
+Millennials are the most affected by the fear of missing out, with the highest proportion compared to other generations and this is due to the prominence of social media for the generation.
 Social media platforms that are associated with FOMO include Snapchat, Facebook, and Instagram.